FC United Staff

 Anthony VanCourt.
 Coach VanCourt began his soccer career here on the coast for South Mississippi Soccer Club (SMSC) at the age of 8.
 He would continue to play recreationally until the age of 12 when he began playing for the SMSC Coke select team (1993-1996) playing for coaches, Chuck Bringle and Pat Johnston.
 He played his high school soccer for Coach Eddie Holmes at Long Beach H.S.
 (1995-1998) where they won four (4) District titles, made two (2) final four appearances, and two (2) quarterfinal appearances prior to the current high school classification system.
 After high school, Coach VanCourt earned a scholarship to Miss Gulf Coast CC for its first two seasons of competition (1998-1999).
 He started all but one (1) game in two seasons for the Bulldogs playing for Coach Bary Thrash during which they won a South State Title and recorded an undefeated regular season, both in 1999.
 In 2000, Coach VanCourt chose to forego a scholarship to play at Mississippi College in order to stay closer to home, and he began his coaching career with South Mississippi Soccer Club in 2004.
 He holds a D coaching license.

 Patrick Wadsworth.
 Coach Wadsworth grew up in Lafayette, Louisiana playing for the Episcopal School of Acadiana and the Cajun Soccer Club.
 With two state championships under his belt at age seventeen, he headed for college at the University of South Alabama.
 He played through college and founded the West Mobile Football Club, which he led to two league titles in the unique position of player/coach.
 Coach Wadsworth was first attracted to the Mississippi Coast by his beautiful wife Stacy and the Head Coach position at St. John High School, where he coached for 6 years.
-He has coached at Biloxi High School since 2009, helping the Lady Indians to become District Champs and South State Champions twice.
-Coach Wadsworth has devoted a combined 9 years to the children of SMSC and FC United.
+He coached girls at Biloxi High School for 3 years, helping the Lady Indians to become District Champs and South State Champions twice.
+He currently works and coaches at Gulfport High School.
+Coach Wadsworth has devoted his spare time to the children of SMSC and FC United for over a decade.
 He holds a USYSA D coaching license.